 Please sign up here for office hours

-Sebastian Conrad is Professor of History at the Freie Universität Berlin.
+Sebastian Conrad holds the Chair of Modern History at Freie Universität Berlin.
 He joined the faculty in 2010 after teaching for several years at the European University Institute in Florence.
-He was a fellow at the Wissenschaftskolleg in Berlin, a visiting professor at the Ècole des Hautes Études in Paris, and a visiting scholar at the University of California, Santa Barbara; in the spring 2017, he held the Theodor Heuss Chair at the New School, New York.
+He was a fellow at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin, a visiting professor at the École des Hautes Études in Paris, and a visiting scholar at the University of California, Santa Barbara; in the spring 2017, he held the Theodor Heuss Chair at the New School, New York.

 For a full CV, see PDF.